Roasted Lamb Shanks

 Tried this recipe?
 Leave me a comment and let me know how it turned out.
-Post your picture on Instagram and mention @girl_with_a_spatula
+Post your picture on Instagram and tag #girl_with_a_spatula or mention @girl_with_a_spatula.

 - Heat oven to 350°F. Cover the bottom of a large dutch oven with the sliced red onion.

 - Place the lamb shanks in the dutch oven (roasting pan) and pour the white wine over the lamb.
 Rub the olive oil, garlic, salt and herbs over them.
 Massage them into the lamb shanks.

 - Place in the oven for about one hour.
 Cut the potatoes in about 2 x 2" cubes, set aside.